-Therefore, Distilled water makes it as an insulator.
-On the addition of salts such as NaCl (Sodium chloride) or other impurities, it will act as a conductor because salt contains Na+ and Cl- that flow through the water and electric current will flow through it.
+Therefore, Distilled water makes it an insulator.
+On the addition of salts such as NaCl (Sodium chloride) or other impurities, it will act as a conductor because salt contains Na+ and Cl- that flow through the water, and electric current will flow through it.

 Salt acts as an impurity in water that provides free ions to produce an electric current.

 What Affects the Conductivity of Distilled Water?

 Presence of Ions:

 The primary factor that influences the conductivity of distilled water is the presence of ions.
 Distilled water, in its purest form, is free from ions and thus an extremely poor conductor.